 \section{PROBLEM SETUP}

 We consider a sequential decision-making process in contextual bandits with partially observed contexts.
 Given a time horizon $T$, for each $t = 1, 2, \dots, T$: \begin{itemize} \item[(a)] \textbf{Context generation.} A latent context $\mY_t\in \mathbb R^{d_Y}$ is generated from an unknown probability distribution $p_\star(\cdot \mid \mY_{1:t-1})$.
+At each time step $t$, the agent observes a partial context $\mS_t \in \mathbb{R}^{d_{S,t}}$.
+Note that we use the subscript $t$ in the dimension $d_{S,t}$ to explicitly indicate that the dimension of the observed feature is allowed to vary over time.

-Only a partial observation of $\mY_t$ is revealed to the agent; we denote this observed context by $\mS_t\in \mathbb R^{d_S}$. \item[(b)] \textbf{Action and reward.} Based on the observed history, the agent selects an action $A_t \!\in \!\cA$ and receives a reward $R_t = R(t, A_t)$.
+\item[(b)] \textbf{Action and reward.} Based on the observed history, the agent selects an action $A_t \!\in \!\cA$ and receives a reward $R_t = R(t, A_t)$.
 Here we define the potential reward as

 where $\vthetastar \in \R^d$ is an unknown parameter, $\mPhi$ is a known feature mapping, and $\eta_t$ is mean-zero condition on past history.
 We assume that

 \end{itemize}

 The feature map $\mPhi$ satisfies the following assumption: \begin{assumption} For any $a \in \cA$, there exists $B > 0$